 We’ve had a tough, cold winter this year.
-One would think freezing temperatures would result in complete elimination of the pest population, but sadly that’s not the case.
+One would think freezing temperatures would result in the complete elimination of the pest population, but sadly that’s not the case.
 That being said, I’m sure you’re wondering which pests have survived and are still crawling around your home and which ones have suffered casualties.
 You’ll find the answer you’re looking for below!

 List of Pests that Dropped In Population This Winter (The Good News!)